hiddenSymmetries/simsopt/docs/source/mpi.rst

 groups.
 If there are :math:`W` worker groups, each group has approximately :math:`M/W` processors (approximate because one may need to round up or down.)
-Simsopt has a class :obj:`simsopt.util.mpi.MpiPartition` to manage this division of processors into worker groups.
-Each MPI-aware simsopt object, such as :obj:`simsopt.mhd.vmec.Vmec`, keeps an instance of :obj:`~simsopt.util.mpi.MpiPartition` which can be set from its constructor.
-The number of worker groups can be set by an argument to :obj:`~simsopt.util.mpi.MpiPartition`.
+Simsopt has a class :obj:`simsopt.util.MpiPartition` to manage this division of processors into worker groups.
+Each MPI-aware simsopt object, such as :obj:`simsopt.mhd.Vmec`, keeps an instance of :obj:`~simsopt.util.MpiPartition` which can be set from its constructor.
+The number of worker groups can be set by an argument to :obj:`~simsopt.util.MpiPartition`.
 For instance, to tell a Vmec object to use four worker groups, one could write

 .. code-block::